mcinteerj/rdbms-mdb-migration-workshop/guides/hard/README.md

 You can see example solution charts for this exercise [here](../solutions/charts).

 # Too Hard?
-If you require more detailed instructions on any of the exercises above, please refer to the following links from the Medium Guide:
+If you require more detailed instructions on any of the exercises above, please refer to the following links from the **Medium Guide**:
 * [Design Your Target MongoDB Data Model](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/tree/main/guides/medium/data-modelling)
 * [Migrate Data From MySQL to MongoDB (including transforming the data)](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/tree/main/guides/medium/data-migration)
 * [Aggregation Framework for Analytics](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/tree/main/guides/medium/aggregations)